andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/postexp.md

 ### Description

-Bamboo Client calls this endpoint when they want to retrieve the registry hive of the infected machine remotely using the specified Bamboo Agent.
+Bamboo Client calls this endpoint when they want to retrieve the registry hive of the target machine remotely using the specified Bamboo Agent.
 This command can only be called by Bamboo Agent with `High` or `System` level privilege.
-If the requirements are met, the Bamboo teamserver will send a WebSocket broadcast to the Bamboo Agent specified and command it to start retrieving the registry hive of the infected machine.
+If the requirements are met, the Bamboo teamserver will send a WebSocket broadcast to the Bamboo Agent specified and command it to start retrieving the registry hive of the target machine.

 ### Request schema